AustinKelsay/vibible/llm/implementation/IMAGE_GENERATION_IMPLEMENTATION.md

 **Visual Feedback:**
 - When model changes, old image is cleared immediately
-- Placeholder gradient shows with shimmer animation (after 300ms)
+- Placeholder gradient shows with pulse animation
 - New image replaces placeholder when generation completes

 ### ImageModelSelector Component